-The Student Emergency Fund is available to assist enrolled students who are experiencing a financial emergency, excluding tuition-related expenses.
+The Student Emergency Fund is available to assist currently enrolled students who are experiencing a financial emergency, not including tuition-related expenses.
 The fund is sustained by monetary contributions made by students, faculty, staff, friends, and alumni of the Regent University Community.

 This cover sheet and the attached form supersede all previous forms.

-- The SEF is not intended to be a means of ongoing regular support, but is for bonafide emergencies only.
-Assistance for bonafide emergencies will be limited to a minimum of three months apart.
+- The SEF is not intended to be a means of ongoing regular support, but is for emergencies only.
+Assistance for emergencies will be limited to a minimum of three months apart.

 - A maximum of three grants will be allowed to any one person or family unit during enrollment at Regent University.